 In the past, buying a caravan without a toilet and shower on board was the norm, and people just used facilities where they camped, or brought their own, or had sponge baths and dug holes to do their business.

 Today though, a huge number of caravans, and even hybrids come with indoor toilets and showers.
 Some are combination, meaning the shower is over the top of the toilet, and others are completely separate units.
 The latter takes up more room, but is generally preferred for a number of reasons.

 However, a lot of people are still using outdoor toilets and showers, and like everything in life, there’s a number of benefits and downsides to this.

-In our Lifestyle Reconn R2, we have a porta potti, and an outdoor shower.
+In our Lifestyle Reconn R2, we have a portable toilet, and an outdoor shower.
 This is simply because its not large enough to have them indoors, and in many ways we prefer this.

 What’s the pro’s of an outdoor shower and toilet?